 Evaluative Thesis: "Shakespeare's 'Hamlet' stands as a profound exploration of human nature, with its intricate characters, moral dilemmas, and timeless themes of revenge and madness."

-Analysis: This evaluative thesis expresses a positive judgment and presents the subject ("Hamlet") along with criteria for evaluation (characters, moral dilemmas, exploration of themes).
+Analysis: This evaluative thesis expresses a positive judgment and presents the subject ("Hamlet") along with evaluation criteria (characters, moral dilemmas, exploration of themes).
 The thesis underscores the play's enduring significance.

 Evaluative Thesis: "Van Gogh's 'Starry Night' is a masterpiece of post-impressionist art, captivating viewers with its vivid colors, expressive brushwork, and emotional depth."